voxel51/fiftyone-teams-app-deploy/docker/README.md

 # Deploying FiftyOne Teams App using Docker Compose

 The `fiftyone-teams-app`, `fiftyone-teams-api`, and `fiftyone-app` images are avaialable via Docker Hub, with the appropriate credentials.
-If you do not have Docker Hub credentials, please contact your support team for Docker Hub credentials.
+If you do not have Docker Hub credentials for the `voxel51` repositories, please contact your support team for Docker Hub credentials.

+---

 ## Initial Installation vs. Upgrades

-`FIFTYONE_DATABASE_ADMIN` is set to `true` by default for FiftyOne Teams v1.1.0 installations and upgrades.
-This is because FiftyOne Teams v1.1.0 is not backwards compatible with previous versions of the FiftyOne Teams database schema.
+`FIFTYONE_DATABASE_ADMIN` is set to `true` by default for FiftyOne Teams version 1.1.1 installations and upgrades.
+This is because FiftyOne Teams version 1.1.1 is not backwards compatible with versions of the FiftyOne Teams database schema prior to version 0.19.0.

-If you upgrade from previous versions of FiftyOne Teams your currently deployed FiftyOne Teams SDKs will no longer be able to connect to the database until you upgrade to `fiftyone` version `0.11.0`
+If you upgrade from versions of FiftyOne Teams before version 1.1.0 your currently deployed FiftyOne Teams SDKs will no longer be able to connect to the database until you upgrade to FiftyOne SDK version 0.11.0 or above.
+Voxel51 always recommends using the latest version of the FiftyOne SDK compatible with your FiftyOne Teams deployment.

 - If you are performing an upgrade, please review our [Upgrade Process Recommendations](#upgrade-process-recommendations)

-### v1.1.0 Upgrade Notes
+### FiftyOne Teams Version 1.1.1 Upgrade Notes

 #### Storage Credentials and `FIFTYONE_ENCRYPTION_KEY`